 Design

-The HEAL study involved 184 children, 4-12 years old, with moderate to severe asthma, and their families.
+The HEAL study involved 184 children, 4 to 12 years old, with moderate to severe asthma, and their families.
 A team of asthma education specialists and community health workers provided education and counseling on how to manage asthma in a transformed environment.
 HEAL interventionists used tailored case management based on the National Cooperative Inner-City Asthma Study and home visitation based on the Inner-City Asthma Study to reduce risk factors and triggers in the home.
 Efforts were made to maintain the fidelity of both these evidence-based interventions while paring them down in consideration of the limited resources and extraordinary disruption in the family and health care system post Katrina.

 Outcomes